hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

     return sqrt(a * a + b * b);
 }
 ```

+The line `#pragma once` in `mathlib.h` ensures that the header file is only included once.
+It won't make a difference in this tutorial, but in more advanced programs where one header file includes another header file (e.g. to get type definitions), you may get errors about multiple definitions of the contents of a header without `#pragma once`.

 We also need to include the header file (not the C file!) from our main `hypot.c`.
 Add the `#include` statement: